 He has worked with Pro Tools since the mid 90s growing up with it when it was 4 tracks on a good day with a following wind!
 He has been recording, editing and mixing documentaries, comedy and drama for both radio and TV as well as doing the occasional music project.

-Regular readers of Sound on Sound will also be familiar with Mike’s Pro Tools column and Mike is also known as "Mr RX It" providing training and tips & tricks on iZotope's RX software and is becoming "Mr Loudness" with his popular loudness training resources.
+Mike is known as "Mr RX It" providing training and tips & tricks on iZotope's RX software and is also known as "Mr Loudness" with his popular loudness training resources.

 Apple Certified Pro Eli Krantzberg is an internationally known author and music software trainer for Groove3.

 His instructional videos have helped demystify music software such as Logic Pro, Pro Tools, Sonar, BFD, Melodyne, and Kontakt for thousands of users all over the world.

 Based in Montreal, Canada, Eli is involved in all aspects of audio production.
 In his studio he works with various artists, as well as on commercial jingles, corporate videos, and original music composition.

 Dan Cooper is Deputy Editor of Pro Tools Expert and is a London based Multi Instrumentalist, Arranger, Music Producer and Mixer who is also a graduate from The BRIT School Of Performing Arts.
 He has worked with countless musicians and songwriters across London and Kent from his studio at the end of his garden.
 Dan and his wife Georgie are a songwriting duo called GeorgieDAN.

 Dan was born with Nystagmus, a condition that means he is partially sighted.

 Julian Rodgers is deputy editor of Pro Tools Expert and has a background in live sound and has been a Pro Tools user since 2001.